Lyon Financial

 It enters your pool water from external natural water sources.
 The pros at Swim University serve up a helpful video and offer these tips on recognizing this type of algae:

-A few other ways to recognize black algae in your pool:
+Here are a few other ways you might recognize black algae in your swimming pool:

-• The black or blue-green spots and clumps have raised heads and are attached to the pool’s surface.
-They don’t float freely in the water.
+• The black or blue-green spots and clumps have raised heads and are attached to the swimming pool’s surface.
+The algae spots don’t freely float in the water.

-• It establishes itself in areas where the pool surface is rough and it can really grab hold.
+• The black algae establishes itself in areas where the swimming pool’s surface is rough, and the algae can really grab a firm hold.

-• It doesn’t brush off the wall easily with your regular pool brush.
-Sometimes, even with an algae brush.”
+• The algae doesn’t brush off the pool wall easily with your regular pool brush, and it sometimes won’t even come off very well when using an algae brush.

 1. Test your water and balance chemical levels.